 Treib’s surfaces of thinly applied paint strokes suggest swiftness and spontaneity.
 She renders a painting all in one sitting, but this finesse belies her long preparation or “rehearsing” before the final creation of a painting that is usually human scale.
 Treib also works continuously over time on many small watercolors.
 The approach allows her to play with contours and scale and experiment with space and with color relationships.
 A reviewer from The New Yorker describes her paintings this way: “The main quality is speed: outrunning references, overshooting interpretation.
 There’s a sense of designs long ruminated and executed all of a bang.”

-Treib received her B.F.A. from the School of the Art Institute of Chicago in 2001, and graduated with an M.F.A. from Columbia University in 2006, where she studied painting with Charline von Heyl.
-In January 2018, she completed her first project at Crown Point Press.
-Treib is represented by Bureau, New York; Galería Marta Cervera, Madrid, Spain; and Kate MacGarry, London, UK.
+Treib received her B.F.A. from the School of the Art Insitute of Chicago in 2001, and graduated with an M.F.A. from Columbia University in 2006, where she studied painting with Charlene von Heyl.
+In January, 2018, she completed her first project at Crown Point Press.
+Treib is represented by Bureau, New York; Galeria Marta Cervera, Madrid, Spain; and Kate MacGarry, London, UK.
 In addition to solo exhibitions in her galleries, Treib’s paintings have recently been exhibited in the 2018 Invitational Exhibition of Visual Arts, American Academy of Arts and Letters, New York.
+In April 2020, Treib was named one of the Guggenheim Fellowship awardees.
 She lives and works in Brooklyn, New York.

 Patricia Treib at Crown Point Press (2 minutes)